What does Hal mean?

 Hal \hal\ as a boys' name is pronounced hal.
 It is of Old German origin, and the meaning of Hal is "home leader".
 A nickname for Henry.
 In Shakespeare's plays about Henry IV, his son is affectionately known as "Prince Hal".
 Actors Hal Holbrook, Hal Linden; film director Hal Hartley.

 Charted below is the birth name popularity of Hal for boys.
 Hal reached its peak position of #344 in the U.S. during 1950-1959, but is not ranked at the moment.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Statistics, 2014)

 Hal▼ is alike in pronunciation to Hall, Halle, Hayle and Hill.
 Other suggested similar baby names are Cal▼, Dal, Gal, Hai, Haily, Haley, Hali, Ham, Han, Hawly, Heli, Pal, Sal, Tal and Val▼.
 These names tend to be less frequently used than Hal.